-I had been on the quest for a deodorant that lasts long and doesn’t contain any of the harmful chemicals added to most store bought deodorants such as parabens, aluminium and silica.
+I had been on the quest for a deodorant that lasts long but doesn’t contain any harmful chemicals such as parabens, aluminium and triclosan added to most store bought deodorants.

-I tried a crystal rock deodorant but it didn’t work so well for me.
-While you don’t smell of sweat for a few hours, it doesn’t make you smell fresh either.
+At first I tried a crystal rock deodorant but it didn’t work so well for me.
+While you don’t smell of sweat for a few hours, I didn’t feel very fresh either.

 I honestly didn’t think it would be strong enough to last for more than an hour.

-To my surprise it did and much longer than that.
+To my surprise it did and for much longer than that.

-I was really impressed to see how well this coconut oil deodorant works and that it lasts for hours.
+I was really impressed to see how well this deodorant works and that it lasts for hours.

 The ultimate trial was a full day inline skating workshop I did in the Middle East.

-It was a very hot and active day, training mostly outside.
+It was a very hot and active day and we were training mostly outside.
 This baby totally passed the test!

-The lavender smell had mostly worn off by the end of the day, but I wasn’t smelling of sweat, while my skating friends had to reapply deodorant several times.
+Yes, the lavender smell had mostly worn off by the end of the day, but I wasn’t smelling of sweat.
+Meanwhile my skating friends had to reapply deodorant several times.

-The only downside that I can think of with this deodorant is that it sometimes leaves white stains, but they come out easily in the laundry.
+The only downside that I can think of with this deodorant is that it sometimes leaves white stains.
+Luckily they wash out easily.

-Use coconut oil in a soft consistency, that is – not solid and not liquid, somewhere in between is the easiest to work with.
+Use coconut oil in a soft consistency.
+This means not solid and not liquid, somewhere in between is the easiest to work with.